mcmasty/mcmasty.github.io/_pages/covid-splash.md

 Field definitions:

+- `State` State code, followed by that state's contribution to the total number of new cases as a percent.
 - `Pop.` is state population in millions
 - `Cases` is the total number of cases measured by positive test results
 - `New.C` New Cases.
 Lower is better.